qualifications: PhD

 position: Associate professor

-Adamson S. Muula is a medical doctor and public health practitioner at the University of Malawi College of Medicine.
-He graduated with a medical degree from the University of Malawi, a Master of Public Health from Loma Linda University, California, Diploma in Palliative Care from Makerere University and is Board Certified Public Health Practitioner by the (American) National Board of Public Health Examiners.
-He is founder member of the Forum for African Medical Editors (FAME), has served as Associate-Editor of the Malawi Medical Journal and was elected to the Board of the World Association of Medical Editors (WAME).
-Dr Muula has published over 140 articles in peer-reviewed journals.
+Adamson S. Muula is a medical doctor and public health practitioner at the Kamuzu University of Health Sciences (KUHES), Malawi.
+He graduated with a medical degree from the University of Malawi College of Medicine, earned a Master of Public Health from Loma Linda University, California, a PhD in Epidemiology from the University of North Carolina at Chapel Hill (United States) has a Diploma in Palliative Care from Makerere University and is Board Certified Public Health Practitioner by the (American) National Board of Public Health Examiners.
+From 2024, he has been the inaugural president of the East, Central and Southern Africa (ECSA) College of Public Health Physicians.
+He is a Fellow of the ECSA College of Public Health Physicians.
+He is founder member of the Forum for African Medical Editors (FAME), since 2010, he has been the Editor-in-Chief of the Malawi Medical Journal.
+Dr Muula has published over 300 articles in peer-reviewed journals.
 His main interests are communicable diseases, health systems and medical education.

 article